Queen Creek Emergency Communications Group

 QCECG meetings are on the second Thursday of every month at 7 PM.

-There are four possible locations we will be using for our meetings over the next year or two: Currently, they are:
+There are five possible locations we will be using for our meetings over the next year or two: Currently, they are:

 (1) Queen Creek Library Annex, Zane Grey Community Room, 21802 South Ellsworth Road, Queen Creek, AZ 85142— https://tinyurl.com/ZaneGreyMTG